gudbrandsc/Etherium-Cloud-Storage/README.md

    "Amount": "Float",
   }
 ```
-**Description:** Method to pay a miner for a file retrieval, the amount will be based on the response value from the store request.
+**Description:** Method to pay a miner for a file retrieval, the amount will be based on the response amount from the retrieve request.